 The targeting of tumor-initiating cell (TiC)-associated antigens with ADCs was described by Alex Bankovich from AbbVie Stemcentrx.
 TiCs are the starting point of most tumors and represent an important cell type to eliminate in order to prevent relapses.
-Early targets affecting cell fate decisions are DLL3 (notch-pathway), PTK7 (Wnt-signaling) and EFNA4 (Ephrin pathway).
-DLL3 usually retained inside cells is found on the surface of SCLC (small-cell lung cancer) TiCs.
-The ADC rovalpituzumab tesirine (SC16LD6.5; Rova-T), with a DAR of 2 utilizing a PDB dimer and a cleavable linker, depleted TiC in SCLC patient-derived xenografts.
+Early targets affecting cell fate decisions are delta-like protein 3 (DLL3; Notch pathway), tyrosine-protein kinase 7 (PTK7; Wnt signaling) and Ephrin-A4 (EFNA4; Ephrin pathway).
+DLL3 usually retained inside cells is found on the surface of small cell lung cancer (SCLC) TiCs.
+The ADC rovalpituzumab tesirine (SC16LD6.5, Rova-T), with a DAR of 2 utilizing a PBD dimer and a cleavable linker, depleted TiCs in SCLC patientderived xenografts.
 Combining rovalpituzumab tesirine with checkpoint inhibitors improved the sustained effect.
 Currently, rovalpituzumab tesirine is in several clinical studies (phase I to III) in several SCLC patient groups.
 PTK7 is overexpressed in cancer stem cells both in tumor and stroma.
-Using auristatin as an ADC warhead in NSCLC or OVCA tumor models showed good responses.
-As PTK7 can also be found on dendritic cells, it was speculated that immune suppressive effects can be eliminated by killing PTK7 carrying dendritic cells.
-Cofetuzumab pelidotin (Pfizer/Stemcentrx), an ADC comprising the anti-PTK7 antibody PF-06523435 linked to the cytotoxic auristatin PF-06380101, was in phase I studies.
+Using auristatin as an ADC warhead in nonsmall cell lung cancer or ovarian carcinoma tumor models showed good responses.
+As PTK7 can also be found on dendritic cells, it was speculated that immune suppressive effects can be eliminated by killing PTK7-carrying dendritic cells.
+Cofetuzumab pelidotin (Pfizer/Stemcentrx), an ADC comprising the anti-PTK7 antibody PF-06523435 linked to the cytotoxic auristatin PF-06380101, is in phase I studies.

 Jennifer Hill (National Research Council Canada) explained the utilization of multi-omics data and functional screens to select ADC targets.
-A big emphasis in ADC development must be put on target selection and candidate drug design: in particular, target selection can be supported by omics-based data mining.
+A big emphasis on ADC development must be put on target selection and candidate drug design; in particular, target selection can be supported by omicsbased data mining.
 The minimal requirements for a good target are high expression in diseased versus normal tissue, cell surface localization and internalization.
 Microarray and RNA sequencing data from more than 45,000 different human samples were assessed and quantified.
-Due to the heterogeneity of tumors, patient stratification is required to improve target selection: including exon analysis to identify aberrant splicing helps in increasing specificity.
-Surface labeling and subsequent proteomics analysis identifies cell surface located targets.
-The internalization is verified in a cell-based screening that evaluates more than 600 different conditions; a hit is considered positive if the IC50 is below 1 nM.
+Due to the heterogeneity of tumors, patient stratification is required to improve target selection, and including exon analysis to identify aberrant splicing helps in increasing specificity.
+Surface labeling and subsequent proteomics analysis of ful ed laes oic identifies cell surface-located targets.
+Proteomics and labeling is also the method of choice to resolve the cellular trafficking of the targets.
+The internalization is verified in a cell-based screening that evaluates more than 600 different conditions; a hit is considered positive if the IC{50} is below 1 nM.
 Currently, 49 different targets with at least 2-fold overexpression are addressed in various preclinical developments.